 Signs In One Day is your one stop shop for all of your signage needs!
 We offer custom work for all types of signs.
 Not quite sure what you want?
 There is no need to worry when you work with Signs In One Day!
-Our expert staff has over 25 years of experience and will work with you to help you get the finished product that you are looking for.
+Since 1989, Signs In One Day has been providing customers with expert craftsmanship and will work with you to help you get the finished product that you are looking for.
 We are proud to offer services in Fort Myers, Lehigh, Cape Coral and surrounding areas, and look forward to creating signs for you.
 There is no job that is too small or too big for Signs In One Day.
 We are a rapid completion signage company devoted to getting your your signage and digital printing done in the quickest time possible.
 All signs are custom made for you when you place the order.
 Below are some examples of common signs along with some materials and signage design references.
 Once you have decided on what you need just contact us for a quote, or simply contact us and we will be happy to help you decide which type of signs would best accomidate your needs.

 Real estate signs follow a few common design elements.
 Most are made of aluminum sheets in a metal frame.
 These are also referred to as “job site” signs.
 The lettering and graphics on these signs are made from vinyl, digital prints and sometimes paint.
 The most common type of signs are 18″ tall and 24″ wide, with vinyl lettering showing the name of the company, agent and the telephone number.
 Some agents also have their pictures on the signs via a digital print.
 Materials include Aluminum (thin .024 and thick .060 – thin bends easily and requires a frame while the thicker metal is stiffer and does not require a frame), Corex, Wood and Sintra.